Ekansh38/CornCoins/README.md

 # 🌽 Corntopia

-Corntopia was a digital "country" me and my friends started in school that slowly grew into a full-on economic simulation.
-What began as a messy paper-based system to track fake money and trades evolved into a complete online banking, cryptocurrency, and marketplace platform — powered by **CornCoins**.
+Corntopia was a digital "country" me and my friends started in school that slowly grew into giant ecosystem.
+What began as a messy paper-based system to track fake money and trades evolved into a complete online banking, cryptocurrency, and marketplace platform.

+**Sadly all images are gone from the data**
 ---

 ## Background